cis1912/website/content/syllabus/index.md

 ## Meetings

 Course meetings will be every Thursday from 5:15-6:45pm ET.
-Office hours will be held biweekly unless announced otherwise.
 Details can be found in our logistics Ed post.

 ## Topics Covered